yisroelhoffman/Bishul-On-Shabbos/README.md

 Topics discussed:
 1. Microwave ovens on Shabbos.
+2. Hilchos-Shabbos-Siman-318-Seif-4c.mp3
-2. Grama in Melachos Shabbos (Hilchos-Shabbos-Siman-318-Seif-4c.mp3).
+   (a) Grama in Melachos Shabbos
+   (b) Makeh BePatish in foods.